Fort Myers Mighty Mussels: History

-The Mighty Mussels franchise was founded in 1926, as the Fort Myers Palms.
-One year later, the team moved to Miami, and were renamed the Miami Hustlers.
-The team became temporarily inactive, with the rest of the Florida State League, midway through the 1928 season.
-Even though the Florida State League resumed play in 1936, the Hustlers remained inactive until they were reactivated by the FSL during the 1961–1962 offseason to serve as the Class D affiliate of the Philadelphia Phillies.
-The team was renamed the Miami Marlins in honor of the original Marlins of the Triple-A International League who had moved to San Juan, Puerto Rico (and subsequently Charleston, West Virginia), following the 1960 season.
+The Mighty Mussels franchise began in Miami during the 1961–1962 offseason to serve as the Class D affiliate of the Philadelphia Phillies.
+The team was named the Miami Marlins in honor of the original Marlins of the Triple-A International League who had moved to San Juan, Puerto Rico (and subsequently Charleston, West Virginia), following the 1960 season.

-In 1963, there was a restructuring of the classification system of all Minor League Baseball, which resulted in the FSL changing from Class D to its current status of Class A-Advanced.
+In 1963, there was a restructuring of the classification system of all Minor League Baseball, which resulted in the FSL changing from Class D to Class A-Advanced.
 They became a Baltimore Orioles affiliate in 1966, and were renamed the Miami Orioles after their MLB parent club from 1971 to 1981.
 The Orioles owned the franchise until it was sold to an investment group led by then-Class AAA American Association president Joe Ryan on January 30, 1976.

 Upon the Baltimore Orioles' severing of their affiliation with the Miami Orioles following the 1981 season, the franchise reverted to the Marlins name and participated in the 1982 FSL season as an independent entry.
 Without a Major League affiliate, this team was composed of undrafted players from the area, free agents from various organizations and players on loan from the Baltimore Orioles, San Diego Padres, and Oakland A's organizations.

 The following season the Miami Marlins became a San Diego Padres affiliate.
 This partnership lasted two years and the Marlins were without a parent club for the 1985 season.
 They filled their roster with ten former major leaguers looking to rejuvenate their careers, including Derrel Thomas, who made it back to MLB later that season with the Philadelphia Phillies.
 The Marlins continued this practice through the 1988 season.
 One of their signees in 1987, Dennis Martínez, also returned to MLB, signing with the Montreal Expos later that season.
 In 1987, the team started receiving some players on loan from the Tokyo Giants.
 This lasted through the 1988 season.

 In 1988, the team began the season at Bobby Maduro Miami Stadium, but moved later in the season to the Miami-Hialeah Lakes High School field.
 The Marlins had per-game attendance totals of approximately 100 fans.